-I decided to lean all the way into the fantasy world I was seeing, making specific references in the painting instead of subtly hinting at them.
-When I did this, I felt like I was working on a new piece.
+I decided to lean all the way into the fantasy world I was seeing, making specific references in the painting instead of subtly hinting at them, and I suddenly felt like I was working on a new piece.
 The excitement returned and I looked forward to seeing what came of this new direction.
 There was a lot of self doubt involved as I was experimenting with something more lighthearted than I had before.
 There was an endless barrage of questions, as there always is: “Will this mesh with my painting style?
 Are the video game references too specific?
 Should this be flat and graphic or rendered with light and form?
 Should I stick with the old color palette or try a new one?
 Taped edges or rough?
 Happy or sad?
 Funny or disturbing?
 Both?
 Will people connect with it on some level or not connect at all?”…These questions greeted me when I woke up and followed me as I headed off to bed.
 I’ve learned that obsessing over these things is a sign that a painting is working, because it means I care enough about it that I’m afraid it won’t be properly executed.
 Conversely, if the feeling has truly gone, those questions are few.
 I’ll try some new directions within the original framework, but if those don’t work, I tell myself to let it go and move on.
 The more I do this, the more I can immerse myself in the act of painting because I start to trust my instincts.
 When I get those pangs of worry and despair – even if I sense the piece in question might appeal to a broader audience or be more commercially viable than my other work – I take comfort in the knowledge that I simply won’t let something through unless it feels right.